• Skip to primary navigation

 • Line a half baking sheet with foil and top with an oven-safe cooling rack.
 Set aside.

 • Generously season your tenderloin all over with salt and pepper.
-Place onto prepared baking sheet.
+Place onto the prepared baking sheet.
 Refrigerate uncovered for 24-48 hours.
-Doing this deeply seasons your meat and dries the outer layer for a nice brown crust when roasted.
+This process, called dry brining, deeply seasons the meat and dries the outer layer to create a crispy, brown crust when roasted.

 Beef tenderloin: day of cooking

 • Remove tenderloin from refrigerator to bring to room temperature for 2 hours.
-If not, your tenderloin will take significantly longer to roast in the oven and will cook unevenly.
+This allows the roast to cook evenly in the oven.

-• Place baking sheet with tenderloin in the oven.
+• Transfer tenderloin to the oven.
 Roast until internal temperature reaches 5 degrees below desired doneness (temperature will continue to rise out of the oven):

 - Rare: 125 degrees (remove at 120 degrees)